0xAX/linux-insides/Concepts/initcall.md

 }
 ```

 Let's try to understand what does the `do_on_initcall` function does.
-First of all we increase [preemption](https://en.wikipedia.org/wiki/Preemption_%28computing%29) counter to check it later to be sure that it is not imbalanced.
+First of all we increase [preemption](https://en.wikipedia.org/wiki/Preemption_%28computing%29) counter so that we can check it later to be sure that it is not imbalanced.
 After this step we can see the call of the `initcall_backlist` function which
 goes over the `blacklisted_initcalls` list which stores blacklisted `initcalls` and releases the given `initcall` if it is located in this list:

 ```C